Last Updated on

 Her chocolate chip cookies were different than the ones Mom baked but also quite delicious.
-These are thinner, crisper and made with oats.
+These are thinner, chewier and made with oats.
 The recipe doesn’t specify but I use old-fashioned.
 I’m sure quick oats would work, as well.

 I remember walking in one day and seeing dozens of cookies spread out on Mrs. Horn’s counter upon newspaper to cool.
 This was how she cooled them.
 I was intrigued since that wasn’t how we did it.